Dokkedal/dcm2reg/docs/source/our_use_case.rst

 * Visual examples - different scans - Philip
 * Levels - color code - Philip

+The data consits of several different scans: CT, PET and MR. The scans have different color coding.
+For example an MR scan will show tissue as being dark whereas a CT scan will show tissue as being bright which stems from the way the different scans are produced

 ..
     * Additional information - Jonathan
     * Delineation in RTSTRUCT - Jonathan